BLimmie/eyewire_validator/README.md

   * Doug Bland: Moral support
 * Princeton University - Seung Laboratory: Maintaining Eyewire to be an awesome citizen science game and for developers to work on my requests
 * MIT: Building Eyewire
-* Professor Yu-Xiang Wang: Providing insight into segmentation and how to create a model
+* Professor Yu-Xiang Wang: Providing insight into segmentation and how to create a model for the purposes of propagating a seed

 <p align="center">
   <img src="https://i0.wp.com/blog.eyewire.org/wp-content/uploads/2018/03/ARTPRINT_ForScience_BLACK.jpg?resize=700%2C700&ssl=1" title="科学のために！" width = 70%>